feder1402/chatmate/knowledge/structured/New Associate Training/If You Were My Lawyer.md

-This document titled "If You Were My Lawyer" provides a story and a question technique to help prospects understand the value of having legal services available for a low monthly rate.
+This document titled "If You Were My Lawyer" provides a story and a question technique to help potential members understand the value of having legal services available for a low monthly rate.

-This document provides a story or "thought" ex[erminet associates can use to help prospective customers to understand the value of LegalShield services
+This document provides a story or "thought" ex[erminet associates can use to help potential members to understand the value of LegalShield services

 ---

 ### If You Were My Lawyer

 **Purpose:**
-- The “If You Were My Lawyer” story is designed to help prospects realize the benefits of having access to legal services at a low monthly cost.
+- The “If You Were My Lawyer” story is designed to help potential members realize the benefits of having access to legal services at a low monthly cost.
 - It's an effective way to start a conversation with contacts or prospects.

 **Story Outline:**